 Our voices will guide you.

-Believe it or not, but ever since Wiinabozho’s disastrous quest for the powerful Thunder medicine at the Singing Rock in Michipicoten Bay,⁴ hares had split lips!
-And the reason why willows, to this day, have tails, or catkins, on them in the spring, is that Wiinabozho left a part of his tail in the cluster of trees that grew out of the rock!
+Believe it or not, but ever since Wenabozho’s disastrous quest for the powerful Thunder medicine at the Singing Rock in Michipicoten Bay,⁴ hares had split lips!
+And the reason why willows, to this day, have tails, or catkins, on them in the spring, is that Wenabozho left a part of his tail in the cluster of trees that grew out of the rock!

 And: "NEVER use the sacred pipe to ask for things that you are not entitled to… NEVER pray just for your own selfish reasons!”

 Mii sa ekoozid.
-Miigwech gibizindaw noongom mii dash gidibaajimotoon wa’aw Wiinabozho aawechigan.
+Miigwech gibizindaw noongom mii dash gidibaajimotoon wa’aw Wenabozho aawechigan.
 And that is the end of the story.
-Thank you for listening to me today, for allowing me to relate to you this Wiinabozho tale.
+Thank you for listening to me today, for allowing me to relate to you this Wenabozho tale.
 Giga-waabamin wayiiba, I hope to see you again soon.

 Mino bimaadizin!
 Live well!
 Migwechewendan akina gegoo ahaw!
 Be thankful for everything!

 ² Gichi Gamiin Anishinaabeg: the Ojibweg that live in the vicinity of the North American Great Lakes.

 ³ Anishinaabewi-gichigami: The Great Sea of the Anishinaabeg: Lake Superior.